-- follow up with your physician and submit medical information
+- follow up with your doctor and submit medical information

 This will depend on how well you performed on the in-class screening components and a review of your driving record.

-A driver improvement counsellor at the group education session will discuss these requirements with you if necessary.
+A driver improvement counsellor at the group education session will tell you the next steps.

 About the vision test

-- a screen reader is used to test your vision
+- a vision screener is used to assess your vision

-- please wear the eyeglasses you use for driving
+- please wear the eyeglasses or contact lenses you use for driving

 About the in-class screening

-- you will have 10 minutes to finish the exercise
+- you will have 5 minutes to finish a brief, non-computerized assessment

-- the exercise is not dependent on language and can't be taken orally
+- the assessment is not dependent on language and cannot be taken orally

-- clock drawing: measures a driver’s capacity to recognize and organize information (visuospatial ability)
+- a clock drawing exercise which measures a driver’s capacity to recognize and organize information

-Drivers are always encouraged to refresh their knowledge of driving in general by reading the Driver’s Handbook
+Drivers are encouraged to refresh their knowledge of driving in general by reading the Driver’s Handbook.

 About the group education session